Due-On-Sale Clause: Everything You Need to Know

 A good example is a situation in which a quitclaim deed is used or if selling a home without the previous lenders written approval in order to transfer one's estate.
 The bank has the right to put the due-on-sale clause and proceed with foreclosing toward one's assets, and therefore the borrower is obligated to compensate for the full loan.
 Although the mortgage payments are ongoing, banks could use the due-on-sale clause and begin with foreclosure reports.

 If you need help with due-on-sale clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.